toinsson/pyrealsense/README.md

     cm = pyrs.get_colour()

 ## caveats
+The memory returned from any function is statically allocated, which means that each call overwrite the previous value.
+Copy the buffer in user space if needed.

 To this point, this wrapper is only compatible with:
 - Python 2.x
 - Linux architecture